FalconEthics/Lotus_Fitness_Center_Management_System/README.md

 <img src="src/assets/screenshot.png">
 Lotus Fitness Center Management System is a single-page application (SPA) to manage a fitness center.
-This project was initially a task given by a company to assess my coding skills in the frontend.
+This project was initially a task given by a company to assess my coding skills in frontend.

 ### Built With